PragyanSubedi/PyTorch-Refreshers/README.md

 Implementation of various Machine Learning and Deep Learning algorithms in PyTorch.

-- [x] PyTorch Fundamentals
+- [x] 0.
+PyTorch Fundamentals
+- [x] 1.
+Visualizing Perceptron in PyTorch
-- [x] Linear Regression In PyTorch
+- [x] 2.
+Linear Regression in PyTorch
-- [x] Binary and Multi-Class Classification In PyTorch
+- [x] 3.
+Binary and Multi-Class Classification In PyTorch
+- [x] 4.
+Computer Vision in PyTorch (CNN)